fluent-cms/fluent-cms/readme.md

 # Fluent CMS

 ## Why another CMS
-A wide range of websites can benefit from using a Content Management System (CMS), such as Blogs, E-commerce, News, Online Learning, Real Estate Listing.
-They all need a convenient way to to manage content.

-The most Popular CMS system is Wordpress, it is easy to use, with some configuration and plug-in, a none-programmer can easily build a website.
-But Wordpress has it's limitations:
-1. it's hard to extend it's entities, the most important Entity of Wordpress is Posts, Terms, if you want more attribute to Post, the new attributes are saved as Key-Value Pair.
-It's very difficult to use the data outside of wordpress.
-2. Wordpress has performance issue, for one request, Wordpress have to access database many times.
-Wordpress team are tread performance of flexibility.
+As a developer, my normal workflow is:
+1. Create tables and define relationships in databases.
+2. Create APIs can create, read, update, delete data.
+3. Create UI page for user to manage data.
+ORMs, UI Frameworks can reduce the work, but still programmers are doing repetitive works.

+When the first time I saw people using Wordpress Template build websites, I am amazed how a no-programmer, with on Knowledge of database at all, can build websites.
+After learn it database schema, I am amazed by Wordpress team's ideas
+1. In Wordpress, every content-related entity is put in post, no matter, post, blog, product, event.
+Entity are differentiated by a discriminator post_type.
+2. If you have a attribute not in Wordpress's Post table, you put attribute name, attribute value ask key-value pair to post meta.

+By this approach, wordpress maximized it's flexibility, but Wordpress has it's limitations:
+1. The unique design of the WordPress database schema makes it challenging to utilize the data outside of the WordPress environment.
+2. For a single page request, WordPress needs to access the database multiple times, prioritizing flexibility over performance.
 3. it's hard to add feature to Wordpress, you have to be familiar with Wordpress Hook and Plug-in to extend Wordpress.

 Headless CMSs are becoming increasingly popular due to their flexibility and ability to deliver content across multiple platforms and devices.
-I have tried to build a social media platform based on Strapi.
+I have tried to build a web app based on Strapi.
-I like strapi's idea of put schema's definition to a .json file, so we can easily add new entities and extend entities But the overall developing experience with Strapi is not good.
+I like strapi's idea of put schema's definition to a .json file, so we can easily add new entities and extend entities.
+But the overall developing experience with Strapi is not good.
-1. it's hard to extend strapi's feature, without strong type(strapi is written in node.js), it's very hard to extend a strapi.
+1. it's hard to extend strapi's feature, without strong type(strapi is written in node.js), it's very hard to extend a strapi API.
 2. strapi's performance is also not good, again, strapi team is also tread performance for flexibility.

 So I think why not build a CMS myself, using the language and framework I am comfortable with.
 It's not difficult with